Learn more about the maintenance and replacement projects for this important bridge that connects Ontario and Quebec.

 About the bridge

-The Alexandra Bridge, also known as the Interprovincial Bridge, connects Sussex Drive in Ottawa and Des Allumettières Boulevard in Gatineau.
+The Alexandra Bridge, owned by the Government of Canada and maintained by Public Services and Procurement Canada (PSPC), is recognized as a bridge of national historic importance.
+Also known as the Interprovincial Bridge, it connects Sussex Drive in Ottawa and Des Allumettières Boulevard in Gatineau.
 It provides a link between the tourist attractions of the Byward Market and the Canadian Museum of History.

 Current Alexandra Bridge projects

 We conduct regular inspections to ensure the Alexandra Bridge is safe for users.
 To ensure that the bridge is maintained in safe condition there is currently:

 - a boardwalk lane and articulation joint rehabilitation project

 We are capitalizing on the reduced traffic (due to the pandemic) in the core of the NCR.
 During this time, we continue to work on the structural steel replacement on the Alexandra Bridge.

 The bridge was closed to vehicular traffic from January 2 to June 14, 2021.
 The remainder of the work will continue mainly from barges, enabling the bridge to remain open to vehicular traffic.
 Any required vehicular lane closures after June 14, 2021, will take place during weekday evenings (7 pm to 6 am) or weekends (Friday at 7 pm to Monday 6 am).
 The boardwalk will remain open at all times.